bleaktwig/yuadrem-wiki/docs/world/northern_territories.md

 <!-- INTRODUCTION ------------------------------------------------------------->
 The Northern Territories span from the northmost point of Yuadrem, the Coldmist Gorge<!-- TODO.
 Add to map! -->, down to the Sulfur Lake.
 The region is split into two by the Wall of Ice and Stone<!-- TODO.
 Link. -->, a colossal mountain range that spans from coast to coast.
-While travel to and from the region is very rare, three islets are known to exist within it: the [Krugghom Islet](../islets/krugghom/index.md), the Coldmist Islet<!-- TODO.
-Link. -->, and the [Steldan Islet](../islets/steldan_islet.md).
+While travel to and from the region is very rare, three isolas are known to exist within it: the [Krugghom isola](../isolas/krugghom/index.md), the Coldmist isola<!-- TODO.
+Link. -->, and the [Steldan isola](../isolas/steldan_isola.md).

 <!-- GEOGRAPHY ---------------------------------------------------------------->
 ## Geography